 The company is committed to reducing its carbon emissions under Regulatory Instructions and Guidance (RIGS).
-The overall target is a year-on-year emissions reduction of c0.5% across RIIO-GD1 and a further c0.5% across RIIO-GD2.
+The overall target is a year-on-year emissions reduction of c0.5%.

 We report using an operational control approach, on all material emissions which NGN are accountable for across the entire business covering all work streams and geography.
 Details of what has been included within each reported scope is listed in the table below.
 Unreported emissions, which would form part of scope 3, are deemed insignificant compared to shrinkage.
 These include employee commuting, some forms of waste generated in operations, end of life treatment of solid products and some gas emissions.